 Experience Art Like Never Before

-Native American contemporary artists transform guestrooms into large scale installation works of art.Nativo Lodge's new artist rooms offer our guests a very unique experience unlike any other hotel in Albuquerque, NM.
+Native American contemporary artists transform guestrooms into large scale installation works of art.Nativo Lodge's artist rooms offer our guests a very unique experience unlike any other hotel in Albuquerque, NM.
 Most people experience art in galleries or museum settings.
 Guests in these artists rooms get to sleep in a room that is an art piece in itself.
-These artist guest rooms are designed by emerging New Mexico Native American artists.
+These artist guest rooms are designed by contemporary Native American artists.
 The artwork in the rooms is deeply rooted in cultural traditions but is expressed in surprising ways.
 Take your hotel visit to another level by renting out one of our unique artist guest rooms.

 Sustenance By Warren MontoyaThe story of this mural tells of the link between the pueblo person and the mule deer, between the human and source of our sustenance.
 Learn more.

 Apsaalooke' By Del CurfmanThe Apsaalooke’ Room incorporates the Great Plains narrative, traditional Apsaalooke’ imagery, and a historical recollection into an inviting room full of nostalgic images and bold, brilliant colors.
 Learn more.